French police confiscate collector's grenade and gun stash | DW | 25.07.2019

 Police found the car stuffed with grenades and hand guns.
 A bomb disposal team was called in after officers found that some grenades were in danger of exploding.
 The owner had also failed to neutralize some of the handguns, which is against the law in France.

-An investigation led the police to two houses in the Ardennes that belonged to the driver, a keen weapons collector.
+An investigation led the police to two houses that belonged to the driver, a keen weapons collector.

-French Minister for Government Action and Public Accounts Gerald Darmanin praised the customs officers who tracked the weaponry down.
+French Minister for Government Action and Public Accounts Gerald Darmanin praised the customs officers who tracked down the weaponry.
 "They prove that their work is essential in combating the trafficking of arms and munitions," he said on Twitter.

 A number of key battles in the First and Second World wars took place in the Ardennes region.